 4.2 Representations and Warranties.

 4.2.1 General Representations and Warranties.
-As a material inducement to entering into this Agreement, each Party hereby represents and warrants to the other Party as follows: (a) it is duly organized, validly existing and in good standing under the Laws of the jurisdiction of its formation and is qualified to conduct its business in those jurisdictions necessary to perform this Agreement; (b) the execution and delivery of this Agreement are within its powers, have been duly authorized by all necessary action and do not violate any of the terms or conditions in its governing documents or any contract to which it is a party or any Law applicable to it; (c) as of the Effective Date, the performance of this Agreement shall be duly authorized by all necessary action and shall not violate any of the terms or conditions in its governing documents or any contract to which it is a party or any Law applicable to it; (d) this Agreement constitutes a legal, valid and binding obligation of such Party enforceable against it in accordance with its terms (subject to creditor’s rights); (e) there are no bankruptcy, insolvency, reorganization, receivership or other similar proceedings pending or being contemplated by it, or to its knowledge threatened against it; and (f) there are no suits, proceedings, judgments, rulings or orders by or before any court or any governmental authority that could materially adversely affect its ability to perform this Agreement.
+As a material inducement to entering into this Agreement, each Party hereby represents and warrants to the other Party as follows: (a) it is duly organized, validly existing and in good standing under the Laws of the jurisdiction of its formation and is qualified to conduct its business in those jurisdictions necessary to perform this Agreement; (b) the execution and delivery of this Agreement are within its powers, have been duly authorized by all necessary action and do not violate any of the terms or conditions in its governing documents or any contract to which it is a party or any Law applicable to it; (c) as of the Effective Date, the performance of this Agreement shall be duly authorized by all necessary ction and shall not violate any of the terms or conditions in its governing documents or any contract to which it is a party or any Law applicable to it; (d) this Agreement constitutes a legal, valid and binding obligation of such Party enforceable against it in accordance with its terms (subject to creditor’s rights); (e) there are no bankruptcy, insolvency, reorganization, receivership or other similar proceedings pending or being contemplated by it, or to its knowledge threatened against it; and (f) there are no suits, proceedings, judgments, rulings or orders by or before any court or any governmental authority that could materially adversely affect its ability to perform this Agreement.

 4.2.2 Additional Representations and Warranties of SBC.
-SBC represents and warrants that (a) none of the energy received by it pursuant to this Agreement shall be resold; (b) it is not a party to or subject to any contract, agreement, or other arrangement with any Electric Service Provider other than EESI or that materially restrict, limit, or otherwise interfere with the sale and purchase of energy contemplated under this Agreement; (c) that it is either, duly authorized to bind its Affiliates, or shall cause its Affiliates to, purchase energy and related services to the extent contemplated in this Agreement; (d) it has the full power and authority over the provision of energy and other energy-related services to the Facilities, including the participation of such Facilities in retail access under the Act and Rules and the selection of a Competitive Supplier thereunder; (e) it is, for each Facility, and shall continue to be during the Contract Term, an eligible participant in retail access under the Act and Rules; (f) it is not and no Facility is, a “residential customer” under the Act or Rules, and it and each Facility are eligible to receive service hereunder pursuant to the Act and Rules; (g) it either (1) owns assets with a value in excess of ten million dollars ($10,000,000) or (2) has a tangible net worth in excess of one million dollars ($1,000,000), in each case calculated according to generally accepted accounting principles consistently applied; (h) it is a commercial user of energy and it has entered into this Agreement solely for non-speculative purposes related to its business; and (i) it has knowledge and experience in business matters that enable it to evaluate the merits and risks of entering into this Agreement.
+SBC represents and warrants that (a) none of the energy received by it pursuant to this Agreement shall be resold; (b) it is not a party to or subject to any contract, agreement, or other arrangement with any Electric Service Provider other than EESI or that materially restrict, limit, or otherwise interfere with the sale and purchase of energy contemplated under this Agreement; (c) that it is either, duly authorized to bind its Affiliates, or shall cause its Affiliates to, purchase energy and related services to the extent contemplated in this Agreement; (d) it has the full power and authority concerning the obtaining of energy and other energy-related services for and to the Facilities, including the participation of such Facilities in retail access under the Act and Rules and the selection of a Competitive Supplier thereunder; (e) it is, for each Facility, and shall continue to be during the Contract Term, an eligible participant in retail access under the Act and Rules; (f) it is not and no Facility is, a “residential customer” under the Act or Rules, and it and each Facility are eligible to receive service hereunder pursuant to the Act and Rules; (g) it either (1) owns assets with a value in excess of ten million dollars ($10,000,000) or (2) has a tangible net worth in excess of one million dollars ($1,000,000), in each case calculated according to generally accepted accounting principles consistently applied; (h) it is a commercial user of energy and it has entered into this Agreement solely for non-speculative purposes related to its business; and (i) it has knowledge and experience in business matters that enable it to evaluate the merits and risks of entering into this Agreement.